Applying to master’s programmes

 If your degree is unfinished at the application phase, leave the upload attachment section for degree certificate blank.
 The degree must be completed by 31 July 2023.

-- Scanned colour copy of the original official transcript of study records (in PDF format).
+- Scanned colour copy of the original official transcript of study records of the Bachelor's degree (in PDF format).

 Name the file according to format: Transcript-lastname-firstname.

-If your degree certificate and the official transcript of records are not in Finnish, Swedish or English, scanned colour copies of authorised translations (in PDF format).
+If your degree certificate and the official transcript of records are not in English, Finnish or Swedish scanned colour copies of authorised translations (in PDF format).

-The instructions for authorised translations are below (see "Translations").
+The instructions for authorised translations are below (see "Instructions for documents" and "Translations").

 Name the file according to format: Translation-transcript-lastname.